-Medical assistant jobs require knowledge of the healthcare field, the medical specialty of the office or center in which they work, and medical terminology.
-They must also have exceptional people skills; good grammar and spelling; excellent phone etiquette; a high degree of professionalism; and top-notch organizational skills, including the ability to multi-task.
+Medical assistant jobs require knowledge of the healthcare field, the medical speciality of the office or centre in which they work, and medical terminology.
+They must also have exceptional people skills, good grammar and spelling; excellent phone etiquette; a high degree of professionalism; and top-notch organizational skills, including the ability to multi-task.

 The AAMA reports that most of today’s employers seek medical assistants who have completed a degree or certificate program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), the Accrediting Bureau of Health Education Schools (ABHES), or the Committee on Accreditation for Ophthalmic Medical Personnel.

 Further, many employers seek national certification from such recognized associations as: